 Ongoing and upcoming

-2017 Balade pour la paix, Musée des beaux-arts, Montréal, Canada (group, May-Oct)
+2017 Balade pour la paix, Musée des beaux-arts, Montréal, Canada (group)

 2017 Post Tohoku, Rencontre photo. du Kamouraska, Canada (solo)